chrisquince/STRONG/README.md

 ## Overview

-STRONG resolves strain on assembly graphs by resolving variants on core COGs using co-occurrence across multiple samples.
+STRONG resolves strains on assembly graphs by resolving variants on core COGs using co-occurrence across multiple samples.

 ## Prerequisites